2020 Hpakant jade mine disaster: Background

 Alongside the larger mining companies, independent "jade pickers" or freelance miners scavenge tailings from the larger operators.
 These freelance miners live in ramshackle quarters at the base of large mounds of rubble excavated by heavy machinery.
 Mining is performed at the Wai Khar jade mine site by hundreds of people who scavenge through tailings dumped by trucks at the site.
 The tailings form large slopes, described by BBC News as "an area denuded of trees and resembling a moonscape", which is susceptible to collapse.
-An estimate 400,000 people work as freelance miners in northern Myanmar, and as of 2018 Myanmar was ranked first among all countries in landslide fatalities.
+An estimated 400,000 people work as freelance miners in northern Myanmar, and as of 2018 Myanmar was ranked first among all countries in landslide fatalities.

-Between 2015 and 2020 at least ten tailing dam and slope failures were reported in the Hpakant mines.
+Between 2015 and 2020, at least ten tailing dam and slope failures were reported in the Hpakant mines.
 Freelance miners are particularly at risk, as they work along the tailing heaps, scores have died in recent years.
 In 2015, a landslide killed at least 116 people in the mine.
 In 2019, fifty workers were buried in a mine collapse, resulting in the deaths of two rescue workers and four miners.
-According to the BBC at least 100 people died in that year.
+According to the BBC at least 100 people died at Myanmar's jade mines in that year.

 Jade mining in the region has raised environmental concerns.
 Mining companies often exceed government regulations on the height of piles of tailings that reach heights of hundreds of feet.
 In addition, large open mining pits are left behind by companies whose permit runs out.
 These pits fill with rainwater lakes that push against the tailing heaps triggering landslides.
 Mining debris has also disrupted the flow of natural streams in the region, causing flooding.
 After the 2015 landslide and the formation of Htin Kyaw's Cabinet, led by Htin Kyaw and Aung San Suu Kyi in 2016, the cabinet promised to reform the jade industry and reduce the accidents.
 Despite the enactment of a licensing moratorium in 2016 pursuant to companies completing an environmental impact assessment and submitting environmental management plans, mining has continued illegally.